Kotlin/KEEP/proposals/infinite-loop.md

 	The Golang (Go) uses it.
 Probably `for` is shortened to `forever`.
 - `do { ... }` But `do {} while(...) {}` can be ambiguous so for a user.
 A user should check the end of a loop to differ `do-while` and `do` loops.
 - `loop { ... }`
-	This keyword is used Rust for infinite loops.
+	This keyword is used in Rust for infinite loops.
 - `repeat { ... }`